Using existing software#

 $ spack spec phylobayesmpi

-So now Spack believes that it can reuse my openmpi from the system and just build the piece of software I’ve asked for.
+So now Spack believes that it can reuse my openmpi from the system and other than a little shim package (gcc-runtime), it’s only actually going to build the piece of software I’ve asked for, rather than the huge list of dependencies we had before.

 $ spack install phylobayesmpi